- Calculation notes

 This calculator follows the SECURE Act of 2019 Required Minimum Distribution (RMD) rules and the CARES Act of 2020 RMD waiver.
 If you have questions, please consult with your own tax advisor regarding your specific situation.
 The CARES Act of 2020 provided a temporary waiver of RMDs for retirement plans and accounts for 2020.
 This includes direct contribution plans such as 401k, 403b, 457b plans and IRAs.
 RMDs are also waived for IRA owners who turned 70 1/2 in 2019 and were required to take an RMD by April 1, 2020 and have not yet done so.

-This calculator has been updated for the SECURE Act of 2019 and the CARES Act of 2020.
-The IRS, however, has not yet released procedures for their implementation.
+This calculator has been updated for SECURE 2.0 of 2022, the SECURE Act of 2019 and the CARES Act of 2020.
 Future IRS published procedures may have an impact on enforcement and interpretation of these Acts.

 - Life expectancy calculations

-If the account owner was younger than the beneficiary, and it was past the required begin date for distributions when the account owner died, the beneficiary can choose to use the account owner's life expectancy to calculate Required Minimum Distributions (RMD).
+If the account owner's age at year-end was younger than the beneficiary age at year-end, and it was past the required begin date for required minimum distributions when the account owner died, the beneficiary can choose to use the account owner's life expectancy to calculate Required Minimum Distributions (RMD).
 In this special case, the result will always produce a lower RMD.
-If this situation occurs, this calculator will use the account owner's age when calculating RMDs.
+If this situation occurs, this calculator will use the account owner's age to determine the applicable life expectancy when calculating RMDs.
 Other than using the account owner's age at death, the calculation is identical to the one stated above.

 - Beneficiary's name